Boeing pitches 777-8X for Qantas’s Project Sunrise

 (The airline has invited journalists, including Australian Aviation to Seattle for events leading up to first delivery of its first Boeing 787-9.
 The first Qantas 787-9, VH-ZNA, is due to touch down in Sydney on Friday morning.)

-While most of the initial focus when Project Sunrise was publicly launched in August was on London Heathrow (9,188nm from Sydney) and New York JFK (8,647nm), Rio de Janeiro in Brazil (7,312nm) and Cape Town (5,946nm) in South Africa are also earmarked for Qantas’s new frontiers.
+While most of the initial focus when Project Sunrise was publicly launched in August was on London Heathrow (9,188nm from Sydney) and New York JFK (8,647nm), Qantas has also earmarked Rio de Janeiro in Brazil (7,312nm) and Cape Town (5,946nm) in South Africa as new frontiers for nonstop service.

 And Joyce has publicly stated a desire to mount nonstop flights to other European points beyond London, such as Paris and an unspecified city in Germany.